mostafa-elgendy22/Restaurant-Simulation/README.md

-A simulation of operation to a real restaurant using various Data Strucutes.
+A simulation of operation of a real restaurant using various Data Strucutes.